SyncfusionExamples/DocIO-Examples/Ink/Create-ink-sample/.NET/Create-ink-sample/README.md

 # Create Ink in a Word document using C#

-The Syncfusion&reg; [.NET Word Library](https://www.syncfusion.com/document-processing/word-framework/net/word-library) (DocIO) empowers you to create, read, and edit Word documents programmatically without Microsoft Word or interop dependencies.
+The [.NET Word Library](https://www.syncfusion.com/document-sdk/net-word-library) (DocIO) empowers you to create, read, and edit Word documents programmatically without Microsoft Word or interop dependencies.
 Using this library, you can **create Ink elements in a Word document** using C#.

 ## Steps to create Ink elements in a Word document programmatically